Blog Posts

 Listen to the track – or download a copy – below and tell me what you think in the comment section!

-Livings in Los Angeles – Ant Man, Teddy and Rabbit.
+Livings in Los Angeles – Murals and Mug Shots.
 Thoughts on the Artist Mike Kelley

 Art saved my life.
 Art was the place that made me want to educate myself.
 When I became an artist, it was where the most interesting thinkers were.